 Thanksgiving is one of the best weekends to go away if you are planning a longer trip somewhere far away.
 You can get two bonus days off without using your vacation days.
-My cousin and I flew down from New York to Lima to discover some of the most amazing sights I have ever seen with my own eyes.
+My counsin and I spent plenty of time planning this trip to Peru.
+There were so many things to do in Peru that it was hard to decide on what to see in the end. we flew down from New York to Lima to discover some of the most amazing sights I have ever seen with my own eyes.
 We wanted to reach the Machu Picchu.
+There are lots of fun things to do in Machu Picchu, Arequipa, Lake Titicaca and Lima and we wanted to explore it all.
 After flying for about 8 hours to Lima, we slept in a hotel nearby the airport and the next morning we continued our journey towards Cuzco.
-Lima Peru

 The flight was nice and short to Cuzco but as soon as we arrived, we realized we could barely breathe.
 We were up at 4000m (12,000 feet) high and we were suffering from altitude sickness for the next week or so.
+We didn’t know what to do in Cusco in the beginning as we were walking around with a massive headache because of the altitude.
 It was amazing to be in Cuzco it was a pretty little town surrounded by beautiful mountains with beautiful Inca churches on every corner.
+There were many interesting things to do in Cuzco and we were fascinated by the city.
+So we didnt have a chance to wonder what to do in Peru, as there were so many things to see.
+Visiting Peru was definitely one of the top things to do in Peru.

 The town was very quiet and authentic.
 The food in Peru was great.
 I especially liked the Ceviche and the stuffed avocados.
 The avocados were large and tasty.
 You could also get a whole guinea pig if you had the stomach for it.
 I felt bad for the pig, so I didn’t try it.
 The corn was very large and tasty as well.
+So if you travel to Peru, you can have an exciting culinary experience.
 After walking around the town for a couple of hours, we went back to the hotel and slept for the next 15 hours or so, because we had such a headache from the altitude.
 By the way, that’s my best and only cure for altitude sickness.
 I always sleep for about 15-18 hours every time I land in a very high city.
 The next day I usually feel better, however it always takes a couple of days to get fully acclimated to the altitude.

 We saw more locals in their beautiful traditional dresses.
 We ended the tour in Ollantaytambo, where we visited some more inca ruins and some cool 1000 year old temples.
 We had some quinoa soup in a local traditional restaurant for lunch.
 It was a very nice day around the mountains and the ruins, even though we were suffering from severe headache because of the altitude.
 The sunset was spectacular.
 One of the most beautiful sunsets I have ever seen with my own eyes.